Ding Yanyuhang: National team career

 On June 25, 2013, Ding Yanyuhang finally made his debut in the Chinese men's basketball team.
 Facing Ukraine in an exhibition, Ding scored 7 points in the first half to lead the team to a 112–88 victory.
 However, he was ultimately excluded from the 12-man list of the Asian basketball championships.

 On February 26, 2014, the Chinese basketball association has announced the 2014 first batch of men's basketball training list.
 Four basketball players from Shandong Heroes, Ding Yanyuhang, Sui Ran, Li Jingyu, Tao Hanlin, were in the list.

 In the 2014 Incheon Asian games, Ding Yanyuhang scored 10 or more points in four of the five games.
 However, China lost to Iran in a stunning upset during the quarterfinals and did not medal in men's basketball for the first time ever at the Asian Games.

 On August 6, 2018, Ding Yanyuhang was selected to the list of Chinese sports delegation for the 18th Asian games.
 Despite playing with clear knee injuries, Ding helped Chinese men's basketball team win the Asian games title for the eighth time with an 84–72 victory over Iran in the 2018 Asian games final in Jakarta on Sept.
 1, 2018.

 Ding represented the Chinese national basketball team at the 2015 FIBA Asia Championship in Changsha, China, where he won a gold medal.
 He also played at the 2016 Summer Olympics.

-Due to his ongoing injuries and severe degenerative knees, Ding did not play for China in the 2019 FIBA World Cup, and as of December 2019 he has not played in a professional game since the summer of 2018.
+Due to his ongoing injuries and severe degenerative knees, Ding did not play for China in the 2019 FIBA World Cup, and has not been called up to the national team sense.
+Given his injury history, it is unlikely that he will ever play for the Chinese national team ever again.